Loyle Carner

-Benjamin Gerard Coyle-Larner (born 6 October 1994), known professionally as Loyle Carner, is an English hip hop musician.
+Benjamin Gerard Coyle-Larner (born 6 October 1994), known professionally as Loyle Carner, is a British hip-hop musician.
 He released his debut album, Yesterday's Gone, in 2017, which was nominated for the 2017 Mercury Prize.
 He released his second album, Not Waving, but Drowning, in April 2019, and his third, hugo, in October 2022.
 His fourth studio album, Hopefully!, was released in June 2025.
 Carner has been nominated for three Brit Awards.

-Early life
+Early life and education

 Benjamin Gerard Coyle-Larner was born on 6 October 1994 in Lambeth, South London.
 He and his younger brother, Ryan, were raised in South Croydon by his mother, Jean, a teacher of children with learning difficulties, and his stepfather, Nik.
 He has contact with his biological father, Robert Nicholas Junior Carter, who is of Guyanese descent.
 Carner is mixed race.

 His stage name is a spoonerism of his double-barrelled surname as well as a reference to his childhood struggle with his ADHD and dyslexia diagnoses.

 At the age of 13, Carner had a small role in the 2008 film 10,000 BC.
-He started his secondary education at Whitgift School in South Croydon, then after having secured a scholarship moved on to study at the Brit School for Performing Arts and Technology.
-He was then accepted into the Drama Centre where he began a degree in acting.
+He started his secondary education at Whitgift School in South Croydon, then, after having secured a scholarship, moved on to study at the Brit School for Performing Arts and Technology.
+He was then accepted into the Drama Centre, where he began a degree in acting.
 In 2014, he dropped out of the Drama Centre after his stepfather died of sudden unexpected death in epilepsy (SUDEP), deciding to focus on his music.
-Reflecting on this decision, Carner said: "It changed my life not just by making money from it but also by meeting all the people I know.
-All the people I love are connected to this thing of ours."